cohental/hubot-srl/README.md

 5. Follow the setup wizard

+   (NOTE: when asked for Bot Integrations, leave it blank)

 6. Run the following command:

     `hcg --add https://github.com/HPSoftware/hubot-srl.git`

+   (Note: This will add hubot-srl script to your current hubot instance dependencies)

 7. Fill in the following environment variables:
     ```